samo-g/clefts-french/README.md

 Dataç
 - Experimental Stimuli: the three tested groups (object clefts, subject clefts and control groups).

-- Results: the output of the experiments for the three groups (object clefts, subject clefts and control groups).
+- Results (res): the output of the experiments for the three groups (object clefts, subject clefts and control groups).

 The experimental stimuli can be tested via the script that can be found in Renaud (2020) at the following address: https://github.com/celine-renaud/Memoire.